cran/FLASHMM/README.md

 <!-- badges: end -->

-FLASH-MM is a method (package name: FLASHMM) for analysis of single-cell differential expression (DE) using a linear mixed- effects model (LMM).
-The mixed-effects model has become a powerful tool in single-cell studies due to their ability to model intra-subject correlation and inter-subject variability.
+FLASH-MM is a method (package name: FLASHMM) for analysis of single-cell differential expression using a linear mixed- effects model (LMM).
+The mixed-effects model is a powerful tool in single-cell studies due to their ability to model intra-subject correlation and inter-subject variability.

 FLASHMM package provides two functions, lmm and lmmfit, for fitting LMM.
-The lmm function uses summary-level statistics as arguments.
+The lmm function uses summary statistics as arguments.
 The lmmfit function is a wrapper function of lmm, which directly uses cell-level data and computes the summary statistics inside the function.
 The lmmfit function is simple to be operated but it has a limitation of memory use.